 The Covid-19 epidemic has been the most significant global event since the Second World War.

 One of its impacts has been to remind us how much we value the natural world, as well as how much we need to cherish and protect it.
-Covid-19 has also impacted disproportionately on ethnic minorities in the UK.
+Covid-19 has also impacted disproportionately on ethnically diverse people in the UK.
 This, together with the global reaction to the murder of George Floyd by Minneapolis police has been a tipping point, bringing a moment of vital institutional and personal self-reflection.

 What does this mean for the Horniman?